 Secure Accounts and Civil Society

-With the increasing prevalence of password breaches like this and easier access for all kinds of adversaries to sophisticated password hacking tools, password best practices and two-factor authentication are a security must-haves for civil society organizations.
+With the increasing prevalence of password breaches like this and easier access for all kinds of adversaries to sophisticated password hacking tools, two-factor authentication is a security must-have for civil society organizations.
 One example of civil society accounts under attack was reported by Facebook in 2020.
 According to their report, hacking groups in Bangladesh targeted the accounts of local civil society activists, journalists, and religious minorities.
 Unfortunately the hackers were able to successfully compromise some of these Facebook accounts, including an administrator for a local group’s Facebook Page.
 With access to the admin account, the hackers removed the remaining admins and took over and disabled the page, preventing the group from sharing key information and communicating to their audience.
 Facebook’s investigation discovered that the accounts were likely compromised through various means, including abuse of its account recovery process.
 If all the accounts had been using two-factor authentication, such attacks would have been much more difficult for the hackers to effectively execute.